twikey/twikey-api-go/README.md

 _After creation, the link available in invite.Url can be used to redirect the customer into the signing flow or even send him a link through any other mechanism.
 Ideally you store the mandatenumber for future usage (eg. sending transactions)._

+The DocumentSign function has a similar syntax only that it requires a method and is mosly used for interactive sessions where no screens are involved.
+See [the documentation](https://api.twikey.com) for more info.

 ### Feed